tokenized/docs/intro-preface.md

 Each action message contains a number of fields that are populated to form the final message that is sent over the Bitcoin network.
 The message contents contain the value of each field where it then is concatenated together.
 This method provides maximum efficiency for storing the data on the blockchain.

-It is important when converting this messages that every implementation uses the same specification.
+It is important when converting these messages that every implementation uses the same specification.
 This source of truth can be found on the Tokenized GitHub repository:

 - [Tokenized Protocol Specification](https://github.com/tokenized/specification)